 How to use this document

-Ten questions, drawn from four of Adeo’s oversight domains.
+Ten questions, drawn from four of the five domains Adeo measures.
 For each question:

 - A short explanation of what the question is testing and why it matters